Thank you for your interest in MEarth!

 Reports to: Director of Education

-MEarth is a non-profit grassroots organization dedicated to educating and inspiring environmental stewardship.
-Located at the Hilton Bialek Habitat in Carmel, we serve community members and students throughout Monterey County and the surrounding areas.
-We are seeking an enthusiastic and motivated Summer Camp Educator to work with 1st-8th grade students in an outdoor learning environment.
+MEarth is a non-profit environmental organization which educates and inspires through environmental stewardship.
+The organization serves children in Monterey County and the surrounding region at the Hilton Bialek Habitat in Carmel Valley.
+We are looking for an enthusiastic and motivated educator to work with students K-12th grade in an outdoor environment.

-• Perform daily cleaning tasks, including dishwashing and laundry, making up approximately 25%-33% of work hours.
+- Perform daily cleaning tasks, including dishwashing and laundry, which may comprise 25%–33% of weekly work hours depending on programming.

 Key Qualifications:

-• Ability to make outdoor learning fun and engaging.
+- Ability to make outdoor learning and education fun and engaging

-• Educational background in environmental science, education, or a related field.
+- Educational background in environmental science, education, and/or related field

 Additional Beneficial Qualifications:

-• Proficiency in Apple products and Google platforms (Gmail, Google Calendar, Google Drive).
+- Well versed in Apple products and Google platforms (Gmail, Google Calendars, Google Drive).

-• Lift and carry supplies weighing up to 25 pounds.
+- Ability to routinely lift and carry supplies and materials weighing up to 25 pounds.

 Working Conditions: